Resources for Apprentices

 Although not all farms listed are necessarily Certified Organic, all are focused on “sustainably-minded” farming practices and often adhere to most (if not all) organic standards.

 We have also incorporated a review element into our database that works to take previous apprentice experience into account.
 All reviews written were reported by apprentice or employee “references” that were provided by the farm through their application.
 We believe this element of our database furthers community accountability and will help provide applicants with resources to help them make an informed decision when accepting farm positions.

 It’s easy!
 Simply search farms directly on the interactive map or search by selecting from the filter options.
-You can filter by farm products produced (checking the boxes will list farms that deal with those specific products when you are directed to our “Explore Farms” page) or by their hiring status (currently hiring or not).
+You can filter by farm products produced or by their hiring status.
 You can also type in keywords into the search bar to further filter farms.

 Be sure to check out the bottom of the “Employment” tab and the “References” tab on the farm’s profile to read about people’s experience with the farm.
 The “Employment” tab also has information on the best way and time to contact the farm if you are interested in the employment opportunities described.

 What kinds of things should I be asking myself to narrow down what I’m looking for in an apprenticeship?

 Farm life is varied, but it’s hard work across the board.
 The first question to ask yourself is if you’re willing and able to do it physically.
 Your mentor(s) will probably be depending on you to get their seasonal goals accomplished, and it’s important to have a good work ethic and be prepared to work long days.
 Physical work is very rewarding for some but not for others.
 Take into account if you’re that kind of person.